 An additional effective strategy taken by the manufacturing industry is to ensure information and documentation are available when needed.
 Whether on the floor, in the office, or at home.
 Security measures are required to be in place to control access, ensure data, and process security.
 Manufacturing organizations have found success in balancing security with access requirements.
 An example of this comes from an electronics manufacturer creating a Bring Your Own Device (BYOD) system.
 Access to models, drawings, and data on smartphones and tablets leads to the manufacturing sites seeing significant productivity increases.

 The Importance of Data Infrastructure for Industrial Digital Transformation

 The beginning of plant digitalization starts with the establishment of a data infrastructure.
 Improved plant operation and cost reduction are possible based on how organizations analyze and use their data in day-to-day operations and decision-making.
 Experts believe the way in which organizations use their data will widen the gap in corporate competitiveness.
 So, laying the groundwork for data utilization and management is a crucial first step in digital transformation.

-In the manufacturing space, as well as process and discrete industry in general, the foundation of a data infrastructure is a data historian.
+In the manufacturing space (and process and discrete industry in general), the foundation of a data infrastructure is a data historian.
 A data historian collects, archives, and visualizes equipment data from across the site and fleet in a central location.
-This data platform not only keeps the historical record of past operations but enables organizations to have a clear view of the current operating status and areas for improvement.
+This data platform not only keeps the historical record of past operations.
+It also enables organizations to have a clear view of the current operating status and areas for improvement.